celal-turker/mac_changer/README.md

 ### usage

-1. -i = interface --interface
+1. python mac_changer.py -i = interface --interface
 2. If you want to change it to random, use the -r command
 3. example python mac_changer.py -i <your interface> -r
 4. If you want to change it manually, use the -m or --mac command